 Campo de’ Fiore is close to some of Rome’s most famous tourist attractions.
-After lunch, you can easily walk to the Spanish Steps, the Pantheon temple which houses the tomb of Raphael, the ancient Roman Forum which was once the heart of the Roman Empire, and the iconic Trevi Fountain.
+After lunch, you can easily walk to the Spanish Steps or the Pantheon Temple which houses the tomb of Raphae.
+Also nearby is the ancient Roman Forum, once the heart of the Roman Empire, and the iconic Trevi Fountain.
 Have a local expert enrich each site with history, stories, and legends on this insider tour of Rome.
-Or take a more in-depth look at legendary historical sites with the Colosseum Arena Floor & Prison Of St. Peter Tour.
+Or take a more in-depth look at magnificent historical sites with the Colosseum Arena Tour.

-If you don’t want to leave the city without visiting the Colosseum, you can enjoy a romantic or family dinner and drinks in a charming trattoria overlooking the illuminated structure at night.
+If you don’t want to leave the city without visiting the Colosseum, you can enjoy a romantic or family dinner and drinks in a charming trattoria overlooking the illuminated structure.
 Check out our guide to Rome’s best restaurants and bars for more ideas on where to enjoy your evening.
-A wine tasting experience at a local enoteca is the perfect way to round off an eventful first day in Rome.
+A wine-tasting experience at a local enoteca is the perfect way to round off an eventful first day in Rome.
 Then turn in for the night in one of Rome’s beautiful hotels.
 We’ve curated the highlights for you in our Where to Stay in Rome Guide.

 A short walk from Campo de’ Fiori is Castel Sant’ Angelo, an unusual 2nd-century cylindrical castle accessed via a bridge dotted with angel sculptures.
 It houses a unique collection of paintings and furnishings and is one of the lesser-known city highlights.
 While you’re across the river, you must see Vatican City, a UNESCO World Heritage Site and the smallest country in the world.
-St. Peter’s Square offers breath-taking views of St. Peter’s Basilica, where the Sistine Chapel houses Michelangelo’s famous ceiling frescoes.
-The museums of the Vatican cover 9 miles in length and boast some of the largest art collections in the world.
+St. Peter’s Square offers breathtaking views of St. Peter’s Basilica, where the Sistine Chapel houses Michelangelo’s famous ceiling frescoes.
+The Vatican museums cover 9 miles of ground and boast some of the largest art collections in the world.
 Seeing them with a knowledgeable guide is key to getting the most out of the experience.
 Our Ancient Rome and Vatican Treasure tour and the Vatican, Catacombs and Sistine Chapel tour each offer a different spin on this mammoth institution.

-Let’s be honest – while you may be able to see a couple of the highlights in two days, a city as jam-packed as Rome is likely to seduce you into staying longer.
-Furthermore, taking your time and spreading out the attractions will give you time to really soak it all in.
+Let’s be honest – while you may be able to see most of the highlights of Rome in 2 days on one of our best Rome tours, a city as jam-packed as Rome is likely to seduce you into staying longer.
+Furthermore, taking your time and spreading out the eateries and museums will give you time to really soak it all in.
 Tour packages like the Taste of Rome 5-day Food Tour will provide ample time to fall in love with Rome’s flavors.
-More time in Rome will also give you an opportunity to hop on a day trip to Pompeii and Sorrento.
+A longer trip will also give you an opportunity to take a guided tour from Rome to somewhere like Venice, Pompeii, or Naples.
+Browse through our Ultimate Rome Travel Guide to help you make an informed decision about your upcoming trip.
 Whether you’re in Rome for just 2 days or you slow down to savor the moments, this is one trip you’ll never forget.